convox/praxis-docs/content/development/cli.md

 weight = 1
 +++

-The `cx` Command Line Interface (CLI) is a universal tool to manage apps on your computer and in the cloud.
+The `cx` Command Line Interface (CLI) is a tool to manage apps on your computer and in the cloud.

 ## Install the CLI